 What lessons did you draw from this week’s conversation?
 (And did you go out and get the book?
 Did you read it in a day, like Russ?)
-As every week, we’d like to hear more from you.
-Use our prompts and leave your response in the Comments, start your own conversation offline, or drop us a line.
-Let’s keep the conversation flowing.
+Use our prompts to start your own conversation offline.

 1. In talking of Gawker’s model, Holiday says, “…if you pay people by the page view, you unlock a very powerful mechanism.”
 What does he mean by this, and what does it illustrate about news in the digital age?
 Is this change an unadulterated good or bad?
 Why?

 2. Who were the “impartial spectators” Roberts mentions in this case, and what role did they play?
 How did the reaction of the public to the Gawker case change as the story unfolded, and how did it affect the plot?